The benefits of filing your Self Assessment tax return early

 5. Beat the lengthy hold queues

 Come January, HMRC’s call centres get hugely overwhelmed.
-According to recent data from the Public Accounts Committee, HMRC took an average of 16 minutes and 24 seconds to answer calls.
-63% of callers waited more than 10 minutes to speak to an adviser.
+According to data from the National Audit Office, HMRC took an average of nearly 23 minutes to answer calls.

 If you’ve got better things to be doing than listening to hold music, getting your return filed early could save you some precious time.
 Especially if you’re new to the process and are likely to need some guidance from HMRC.